nogipx/licensify/README.md

 await file.writeAsBytes(encryptedBytes);
 print('License request saved to: ${file.path}');

-// In a real app, you would typically share this file with the licensing server
+// In a real app, you would use the CLI command to generate this request:
+// licensify request-create --appId com.example.app --publicKey ./keys/app.public.pem --output request.lreq --extension lreq
 ```

 ### License Request Decryption (Server-side)